nlee727/obsidian_vault/Personal/Finance/The Zurich Axioms - Max Gunther/Major Axiom 1 - On Risk.md

 That is not to say only focus on one thing at a time.
 3 good speculations, maybe 4+.
 This is a matter of personal preference and individual thinking habits.
 Its all about the number you can effectively handle.
 The point is to not diversify for the point of diversifying.

 ### Speculative Strategy
 Put your money at risk.
 Don't be afraid of getting hurt a little.
-By being willing to face it
+By being willing to face it, you give yourself the only realistic chance you have of rising above the great unrich, and the price you pay for this glorious chance is a state of worry.
+However, this state is not the sickness modern psychology believes it to be, rather it is the lively essence of life - an adventure.